 Volunteers of the Watercress Wildlife Association (WWA) along with local residents manage for the adjacent Watercress Wildlife Association Local Nature Reserve (LNR).
-On the opposite bank of the River Ver the LNR consists of old watercress beds, nature trail, boardwalk, wet woodland, old orchard, meadows and a wealth of wildlife.
+The LNR, on the opposite bank of the River Ver to the Nunnery Allotments, consists of old watercress beds, nature trail, boardwalk, wet woodland, old orchard, meadows and a wealth of wildlife.
 The association has a consultative role on the steering group.